meowwtama/tp/docs/UserGuide.md

 <box type="warning" seamless>

-In this version of *MyBookshelf*, you can put in an invalid input into the `library.txt` file (E.g. non-number for merit score/whitespace for book title) and the data file will be treated as corrupted, causing the program to start up with an empty library.
+**Warning:** In this version of *MyBookshelf*, you can put in an invalid input into the `library.txt` file (E.g. non-number for merit score/whitespace for book title) and the data file will be treated as corrupted, causing the program to start up with an empty library.

 While this is a method you can also use to clear the library, we highly advise against purposefully corrupting your own data files as you will reset the limit you have set for your library.